Lynxee123/AWS-Capstone-Project/README.md

 #Testing
-To make sure that the infrastructure I created was built correctly, I need to put the
+To make sure that the infrastructure I created was correctly built, I need to put the web application under heavy load to see if:
+1. EC2 instances distributes traffic between availability zones (i.e. load balancing works)
+2. New EC2 instances are created when a certain percentage in CPU utilization is crossed (i.e. auto scaling works)